-This section presents the study findings.
-Firstly, a descriptive analysis of the study sample is provided.
+The section presents the study findings.
+Firstly, descriptive analysis of the study sample is provided.
 Subsequently, the validity and reliability of the measurement model are evaluated.
 Finally, the structural model is examined, and the hypotheses of the relationships are tested.

-5.1.
-Descriptive Statistics
+5.1 Descriptive statistics

 A summary of the study sample and descriptive statistics is depicted in Table 2.
-The average age of the sample was 34, with a gender distribution of 48% male and 52% female.
-A sizable portion of the sample (34%) was aged between 28 and 37, while those in the 18-27 age group accounted for 31%.
-Participants aged 38-47 represented 24%, with smaller percentages from the 48-57 (9%) and 58-67 (2%) age groups.
-Most participants were well-educated, with 52% holding a university degree, 29% pursuing postgraduate studies, 11% with further education qualifications (A-levels or BTECs), 5% having completed secondary education, and 3% with only primary education.
-The survey also indicated considerable social media engagement among participants, who, on average, used four social media platforms and followed approximately nine SMIs.
-Half of the sample were full-time employees, and part-time workers made up 15%.
-Students comprised almost a quarter of the sample (24%).
-The remaining respondents were either unemployed (2.6%) or self-employed (7.8%).
-Income levels ranged from GBP 10,000 to above GBP 60,000.
-Over 60% of respondents earned below GBP 20,000, while a smaller proportion (4.3%) earned above GBP 60,000.
+The average age of the sample is 34, with a gender distribution of 48% male and 52% female.
+A sizable portion of the sample (34%) is aged between 28 and 37, while those in the 18-27 age group account for 31%.
+Participants aged 38-47 represent 24%, with smaller percentages from the 48-57 (9%) and 58-67 (2%) age groups.
+Most participants are well-educated, with 52% holding a university degree, 29% pursuing postgraduate studies, 11% with further education qualifications (A-levels or BTECs), 5% having completed secondary education, and 3% with only primary education.
+The survey also indicates considerable social media engagement among participants, who, on average, use four social media platforms and follow approximately nine SMIs.
+Half of the sample are full-time employees, and part-time workers make up 15%.
+Students comprise almost a quarter of the sample (24%).
+The remaining respondents are either unemployed (2.6%) or self-employed (7.8%).
+Income levels range from £10,000 to above £60,000.
+Over 60% of respondents earn below £20,000, while a smaller proportion (4.3%) earn above £60,000.